 The performances in this movie are wonderful, I found Hepburn a joy and well suited to Edith’s feisty and strong character.
 She was also extremely supportive, insightful and defensive of her husband’s past and present behaviours.
 Henry Fonda and Hepburn’s chemistry was touching and they were convincing as a couple with so many lovely and poignant scenes together.

 As Edith appeared to be the glue of the family, it’s revealed she instrumented the father and daughter to become closer together both physically and emotionally.
 It was revealed she invited her daughter to return for his birthday.
 She urged her daughter to try to form a relationship with her father as he is and defending him to her when she felt he was being judged by his past behaviours.

-Here Jane’s portrayal of Chelsea almost riled me at times due to her animosity with her father.
+Here Jane’s portrayal of Chelsea almost riled me at times due to her animosity toward her father.
 I like Hepburn’s character almost urged her to overlook her past upsets with her father.
 I hoped she’d try to form a relationship with her father before it was too late.

 The men in this movie also gave stirring performances.
 Henry Fonda’s character seemed to be quite vulnerable due to his frailty and poor health.
 At times darkly humorous with some lines, and therefore misunderstood.
 Often Norman appeared unaware of how his words and action might affect others differently.
-He and the young actor McKeon had a some lovely sweet scenes together where the two generations reached a mutual understanding of each other.
+He and the young actor McKeon had some lovely sweet scenes together where the two generations reached a mutual understanding of each other.

 Both are from a favourite 1965 musical film, The Sound of Music.
-This couple which to me was as wrong as it would have been casting them together in International Velvet (1978), a film he starred in and she was considered for.
+This couple which to me was as wrong as they can only be the Captain and Maria.
+This was as wrong as casting them together in International Velvet (1978), a film he starred in and she was considered for.